A number of overarching comments came out of the workshop discussions for the framework that should be taken into consideration for the Roman period:

 Linked with Q R28

-Sir Ian Richmondu2019s unpublished archives for Lancaster should also be re-examined.</p>
+Sir Ian Richmond’s unpublished archives for Lancaster should also be re-examined.

 Include unpublished reports including academic research.

-The suggestion of a sub-Roman bishopric based in Chester and the association of a possible church within the Chester amphitheatre should be the subject for further research.
-(3.6:3.35) Look for evidence for the establishment of late Roman churches and their continuation into the early medieval period
+Look for evidence for the establishment of late Roman churches and their continuation into the early medieval period

-Current work on assemblages from cave deposits including burials indicates their high potential and should be pursued further.
-(3.6:3.39) Assess how much evidence there is for Romano-British funerary practices outside urban contexts and caves?
+Assess how much evidence there is for Romano-British funerary practices outside urban contexts and caves?

 Specialist analysis of excavation assemblages, PAS data, possible PhD topic with research funding.